 Majority Of Americans Say Drug Companies Should Be Held Responsible For Opioid Crisis

 A new poll by NPR and Ipsos finds a third of Americans have been touched directly by the deadly opioid epidemic that still kills more than 100 people every day.
-"One in three have been personally affected in some way, either by knowing someone who has overdosed or by knowing someone with an opioid addiction," said Mallory Newell, lead Ipsos researcher on the survey.
+"One in three have been personally affected in some way, either by knowing someone who has overdosed or by knowing someone with an opioid addiction," said Mallory Newall, lead Ipsos researcher on the survey.

 The Centers for Disease Control and Prevention says more than 200,000 Americans have died from prescription opioid overdoses since the addiction crisis began in the late 1990s, after pharmaceutical companies began aggressively marketing highly addictive painkillers.

-The survey found that 57% of Americans now want drug companies to pay to help clean up the mess.
+The survey found that 57% of Americans now say pharmaceutical companies should be held responsible for making the crisis worse.
 The issue cuts across partisan and ideological divides.
-"It's something, no matter your age, your gender, no matter where you live, your party affiliation, that people believe in large numbers," Newell added.
+"It's something, no matter your age, your gender, no matter where you live, your party affiliation, that people believe in large numbers," Newall added.

 Support is even higher — more than 70% — for making drug companies pay the cost of addiction treatment services and cover the cost of the drug naloxone, used to revive people who've overdosed.

-Note: A previous version of this story misspelled Mallory Newall's last name as Newell.